 You can actually customise this extra text that sits around the title and then you can get it to say whatever you want.
 Every day it does that exact same text it just switches out the title and then it adds my featured image and then it adds this little section.

 It’s a way to get you know traffic back to your blog from Facebook and again it’s automated so I don’t have to worry about manually going onto Facebook every single day since I put out one article every single day now additionally we can scroll down here and you can just see that every day it does it.

-You also want to promote it out on Pinterest which is a search engine people can find you as well as Facebook and Twitter and again you can automate all of this so that you know people are Auto subscribing on push notifications.
+You also want to promote it out on Pinterest which is a search engine people can find you as well as Facebook and Twitter.
+Again, you can automate all of this so that you know people are Auto subscribing on push notifications.

-That’s an automatic trigger that happens so you don’t have to do anything with that once you get it set up Pinterest you can just create the pins your self and then schedule them with tail end and that Otto publishes for you so you don’t have to manually publish every day you can also do the same with Facebook and Twitter having a plug-in connected to your blog that auto-publishes your new blog post to Facebook and Twitter so you can automate most of this to make it hassle-free that way you don’t have to worry about being on every day trying to promote.
+That’s an automatic trigger that happens so you don’t have to do anything with that once you get it set up.
+Pinterest you can just create the pins your self and then schedule them with tailwind and that auto-publishes for you so you don’t have to manually publish every day.
+You can also do the same with Facebook and Twitter having a plug-in connected to your blog that auto-publishes your new blog post to Facebook and Twitter so you can automate most of this to make it hassle-free that way you don’t have to worry about being on every day trying to promote.

 You should dedicate some time every day to promoting your blog if you’re trying to grow your blog traffic.